 ‘To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advance in science.’Albert Einstein

-This is central to the teaching of science at Park End Primary.
+This is central to the teaching of the 2014 National Curriculum for science at Park End Primary School.
 Through building up a body of key knowledge and concepts of biology, chemistry and physics, pupils will be encouraged to develop a sense of excitement and curiosity about the world around them, whilst engaging in the practical aspects of science.

 At Park End Primary, we aim for all pupils to: